GET HARD RESULTS. Start here

 ED can also result from neurological causes that affect your nervous system, leading to nerve damage and impacting the body’s ability to send signals to your penis.
 Treating neurological conditions may help improve ED symptoms, but ED medications can help in cases where it’s not possible to reverse the disease course.

-The best treatment for your ED depends on the root cause — and sometimes, more than one factor might be impacting your ability to achieve or keep an erection.
-Making lifestyle changes, switching medications or seeking help from a mental health professional may help.
+• How can you reverse erectile dysfunction?
+The best treatment for ED depends on the root cause — and sometimes, more than one factor might be impacting your ability to achieve or keep an erection.

-In some cases, treatment can totally reverse ED.
-But it’s still possible for symptoms to stick around and continue impacting your sex life.
+• But it’s still possible for symptoms to stick around and continue impacting your sex life.

-The silver lining is that ED is highly treatable, and there are plenty of treatment options available.
+• The silver lining is that ED is highly treatable, and there are plenty of treatment options available.

 Ready to get help?
 ED medications like sildenafil and tadalafil can help boost your sexual health and provide relief.
-Get a prescription online
+Get a prescription online.

 21 Sources